 3 Investigation

 This work aims to determine whether deep learning approaches can improve forecasting accuracy for data sets by comparing the accuracy of deep learning forecasters to some of the current forecasters used by utilities.
-This work will focus on STLF horizons.
+This work will focus on STLF horizons. []

 A significant strength of this work is implementing the research to three distinct datasets, which provides substantial data for evaluating the methods and a solid foundation for this study's conclusions.
-Three data sets will be investigated.
 Two sets come from an Independent Electrical System Operator in Ontario and have been included because the data is publicly available, which helps with the reproducibility of this work.
 One set is from Ottawa [123], and the other is from Toronto [123], and they both consist of city-wide load aggregation measurements taken hourly, spanning ten years from 2010-2019.

 The third set comes from Saint john Energy, a municipally-owned utility reseller.
 This data is included because the work proposed here supports efforts in a larger Smart Grid Technologies project underway at UNB, which partners with that utility reseller.
-The Saint John Energy data set is smaller than the others, spanning about 3.5 years, from 2018 to the present, but otherwise matches the hourly measurements of city-wide Saint John load aggregates.
+The Saint John Energy data set is smaller than the others, spanning about 3.5 years, from 2018 to the present, but otherwise matches the hourly measurements with city-wide Saint John load aggregates.

 In some parts of this work, weather data (temperature) obtained from Environment Canada [124] will augment the time-series data.
-The training dataset for both the Toronto and Ottawa datasets is from the years “2010-2018,” while the testing dataset is from 2019.
-The training dataset for the Saint John dataset is from the years “2018 - 2020”, while the testing dataset is from January 2021 until present.
+The training dataset for both the Toronto and Ottawa datasets are from the years 2010-2018, while the testing dataset is from 2019.
+The training dataset for the Saint John dataset is from the years 2018 - 2020, while the testing dataset is from January 2021 until present.
 Megawatts were used to quantify the load demand.

-The Hampel filter is used to find and replace outliers in the datasets.
-A Hampel filter is a statistical technique that we can use to find outliers in our time series and replace them with more representative values.
-The filter is just a sliding window with a variable width that we glide across the time series.
+A Hampel filter was used to find and replace outliers in the datasets.
+The filter is a sliding window with a variable width that glides across the time series.
 The filter determines the median and standard deviation for each window.
-If a point in the window is more than three standard deviations from the window's median, the Hampel filter flags it as an outlier and substitutes it with the window's median [125].
+If a point in the window is more than three standard deviations from the window's median, the Hampel filter flags it as an outlier and substitutes it with the window's median [125]. []

 Four benchmark forecasters will be used for comparison: a Seasonal Naïve forecaster, a Multiple Linear Regression (MLR) forecaster, an Auto-Regressive Integrated Moving Average (ARIMA) forecaster, and a forecaster based on a shallow Artificial Neural Network (ANN).
 These benchmark algorithms have been available for many years and have been implemented and used by researchers and utilities [1], [4]–[6], [81]–[83].
 We began by implementing each of the benchmark algorithms.
 Then, the CNN and the LSTM forecasters were implemented.
 Finally, the performance of the deep learning forecasters was assessed by comparing them against the performance of the benchmark algorithms, using the data sets available.
 Section 3.2 contains the details of the implementation.